 Glancy Prongay & Murray is a consumer fraud law firm whose attorneys help people who have been victimized by pyramid schemes and other types of fraud get the full compensation available under the law.
 We also work tirelessly to ensure that those behind the scams are made fully accountable for their actions.
 Our lawyers have a strong track record for success and a solid reputation in the legal community for providing comprehensive representation services.

 How Pyramid Schemes Work

-Pyramid schemes only benefit those at the top of the pyramid, and as a result, most people who participate suffer a financial loss.
+Pyramid schemes are illegal systems of making money.
 Some companies that hold themselves out as legitimate “multi-level marketing companies” (“MLMs”) are actually fraudulent pyramid schemes.

 The distinguishing aspect of pyramid schemes from other forms of consumer fraud is the importance of finding new recruits to participate in the scheme.
 The fees that these recruits are forced to pay build over time, creating a false “pyramid” that is based on the need to constantly bring in new blood.

 In a common pyramid scheme, for instance, someone involved in the business may ask a recruit to pay $200 for admission, or the ability to sell some product or service.
 The new recruit is then given strict requirements to enlist more people to also pay $200 to become part of the business.
 Participants who recruit others receive a percentage of each of the new members’ earnings, as do those who recruited the recruiter.
 The percentage increases the farther you climb up the pyramid.
 The more individuals that are added onto the pyramid scheme, the more profit.